-Neighbourhood Plan Objective Neig ighbourhood Plan Policies To reduce the amount of derelict buildings and sites in order to improve the area's environment, appearance and image and encourage sustainable development Key Derelict Sites To help meet local housing needs by supporting appropriate new housing development and extensions to existing Policy PW2 Policy PW3 Minimum Housing Density Design of New Housing properties to assist household growth Policy PW4 Design of Dormers and Extensions Policy PW10 Residential Use above Retail and Commercial Premises To address a shortage of open space for informal recreation in the north of the area, and safeguard and improve open space sites Policy PW6 Designation of Local Green Space throughout the densely developed neighbourhood area Policy PW7 Enhancement of Queens Road Neighbourhood Centre Seek to protect and enhance woodland areas, as well as individual and groups of trees Policy PW6 Designation of Local Green Space To improve the appearance and amenity of the area by encouraging good standards of design of new buildings, spaces and the public realm Policy PW3 Design of New Housing Policy PW4 Design of Dormers and Extensions Policy PW5 Design of New Industrial Policy PW9 Development Supporting Development in Retail Centres
+Neighbourhood Plan Objective Neighbourhood Plan Policies To reduce the amount of derelict buildings and sites in order to improve the area's environment, appearance and image and encourage sustainable development Policy PW1 Key Derelict Sites To help meet local housing needs by supporting appropriate new housing Policy PW2 Minimum Housing Density development and extensions to existing properties to assist household growth Policy PW3 Design of New Housing Policy PW4 Design of Dormers and Extensions Policy PW10 Residential Use above Retail and Commercial Premises To address a shortage of open space for informal recreation in the north of the area, and safeguard and improve open space sites Policy PW6 Designation of Local Green Space throughout the densely developed neighbourhood area Policy PW7 Enhancement of Queens Road Neighbourhood Centre Seek to protect and enhance woodland areas, as well as individual and groups of trees Policy PW6 Designation of Local Green Space To improve the appearance and amenity of the area by encouraging good standards of Policy PW3 Design of New Housing design of new buildings, spaces and the public realm Policy PW4 Design of Dormers and Extensions

-To support and revitalise the main shopping centres in the neighbourhood area Policy PW8 Designation of New Local Centre Policy PW9 Supporting Development in Retail Centres Policy PW 10 Residential Use above Retail and Commercial Premises To preserve or enhance the area's heritage Policy PW11 Protecting Local Heritage assets, recognising their contribution to local amenity and interest and as an important visitor attraction Assets To ensure the area remains an important location for business and employment, whilst reducing vehicle-pedestrian conflicts Policy PW5 Design of New Industrial Development vherever possible Policy PW8 Designation of New Local Centre Policy PW9 Supporting Development in Retail Centres Policy PW12 Improving the Environment of Key Pedestrian Routes To improve the main pedestrian routes between the neighbourhood area and Halifax town centre to encourage walking and make it a safer and more pleasant experience Policy PW12 Improving the Environment Key Pedestrian Routes
+Policy PW5 Policy PW9 Design of New Industrial Development Supporting Development in Retail Centres To support and revitalise the main shopping centres in the neighbourhood area Policy PW8 Designation of New Local Centre Policy PW9 Supporting Development in Retail Centres Policy PW 10 Residential Use above Retail and Commercial Premises To preserve or enhance the area's heritage assets, recognising their contribution to local amenity and interest and as an important visitor attraction Policy PW11 Protecting Local Heritage Assets To ensure the area remains an important location for business and employment, whilst reducing vehicle-pedestrian conflicts wherever possible Policy PW5 Design of New Industrial Development Policy PW8 Designation of New Local Centre Policy PW9 Supporting Development in Retail Centres Policy PW12 Improving the Environment of Key Pedestrian Routes To improve the main pedestrian routes between the neighbourhood area and Halifax town centre to encourage walking and make it a safer and more pleasant experience Policy PW12 Improving the Environment Key Pedestrian Routes

-- 4.25 In addition to the objectives and policies outlined above, Section 7 of this plan sets out a range of Supporting Actions which the community would like to progress to help to achieve our vision for Park Ward.
-These were identified as issues and opportunities during consultation, in some cases building on ongoing initiatives in the area. - 4.26 Whilst important, they are not planning policies, instead they are potential projects and actions for the community and relevant organisations to consider for future implementation.
+4.25 In addition to the objectives and policies outlined above, Section 7 of this plan sets out a range of Supporting Actions which the community would like to progress to help to achieve our vision for Park Ward.
+These were identified as issues and opportunities during consultation, in some cases building on ongoing initiatives in the area.